mj-codedev/app_event/README.md

 # app_event
-  App event help manage events easily.
-It is optimized to handle the event without being involved in the state.
+  App event help manage events easily without using stream.
 You can manage the event by simply adding it to the required class.

 ## Usage